Spencer West

-Spencer West (born January 7, 1981) is an American motivational speaker and disability advocate.
+Spencer West (born 1981) is an American motivational speaker and disability advocate.
 West became an amputee after being born with sacral agenesis.
-He speaks about overcoming adversity and uses social media to advocate for the disability justice movement and the LGBT community.
+He speaks about overcoming adversity and uses social media to advocate for the disability justice movement and the LGBTQ community.

 Early life and education

-Spencer West was born on January 7, 1981, in Rock Springs, Wyoming, to Tonette and Kenny West.
-He has a sister named Anne.
+Spencer West was born in 1981, in Rock Springs, Wyoming, to Tonette and Kenny West.
+He has a sister named Annie.

 West was born with a birth defect, sacral agenesis, causing his spine and legs to not work properly.
 When he was three years old, his legs were amputated to his knees.
 Prosthetics did not work, so doctors removed his legs when West was five years old.
 He learned to move around using his hands and a wheelchair.
-West was bullied as a child for his disability.
-He was a cheerleader at Rock Springs High School.
-He attended Westminster College where he earned a degree in communications.
+He was bullied as a child for his disability.

+West graduated from Rock Springs High School, where he was a cheerleader.
+He earned a degree in communications from Westminster College.